A Regression-based Approach to Robust Estimation and Inference for Genetic Covariance: Asymptotic normality and robustness

 \begin{Assumption} The functions $F(t)$ and $G(t)$ are twice differentiable with $f(t) = F^{\prime}(t)$ and $g(t) = G^\prime(t)$.
 The derivatives of $f(t)$ and $g(t)$ are uniformly bounded, i.e., $|f^\prime(\cdot)| \leq C<\infty $ and $ |g^\prime(\cdot)| \leq C<\infty.$ Moreover, $f^\prime(t)$ and $g^\prime(t)$ satisfy the Lipschitz condition for a positive constant $L > 0,$

 \end{Assumption}

-Assumption \ref{C1:var-cond} assumes sub-Gaussian designs.
-Assumption \ref{C2:var-cond} assumes outcomes and error terms are sub-Gaussian.
-Assumption \ref{C2:GLM-condition} imposes mild regularity conditions on the link functions.
-The boundedness assumption on $f'(t)$ and $g'(t)$ has also been used in \citet{negahban2012unified} and \citet{loh2015regularized}.
+Our method allows the collected individuals to have missing outcomes.
+Let $M_i$ be the indicator of missingness.
+Assumption 1 and Model (1) together imply that the distribution of genotypes does not depend on the missing status, $P(x_i | M_i = 1) = P(x_i | M_i = 0)$ and the conditional mean function of the outcome is the same regardless of the missing status, $\E[y_i | x_i, M_i = 1] = \E[y_i | x_i, M_i = 0] $ and $\E[z_i | x_i, M_i = 1] = \E[z_i | x_i, M_i = 0].$ Both conditions are readily satisfied in most genetic studies.
+The boundedness assumption on $f'(t)$ and $g'(t)$ has been used in \citet{negahban2012unified} and \citet{loh2015regularized}.
 The Lipschitz continuity for $f'(t)$ and $g'(t)$ is also required in \cite{van2014asymptotically} for inference in the high-dimensional GLMs.
 Simple calculations show that the standard linear model, logistic model, and multinomial logistic model satisfy Assumption \ref{C2:GLM-condition}.
+Besides, in the following, we require $\min\left\{ \Var( f^*(x_i) ) , \Var( g^*(x_i) ) \right\} \geq c > 0$ to ensure the variations of two traits are sufficiently explained by the variants $x_i$.
+This condition is the foundation of further discussion on genetic covariance.